Last Updated on March 19, 2021 by Julia Wilson

 - Dull or cloudy appearance to the front of the eye

 - Inflammation can cause the eye to become softer (hypotonic)

 The goal of treatment is to address the underlying cause as well as relieve symptoms.

 - Topical anti-inflammatory drugs to reduce inflammation.

-- Topical atropine to dilate (enlarge) the pupils; this helps to reduce pain and stops the inflamed iris sticking to the pupil.
+- Topical atropine to dilate (enlarge) the pupils; this helps to reduce pain and stops the inflamed iris from sticking to the pupil.

 - Analgesics (pain relief).

-Also known as hard eye, glaucoma is an increase in the intraocular pressure (IOP), leading to damage to the optic nerve, which connects the eye to the brain.
+Also known as hard eye, glaucoma is an increase in intraocular pressure (IOP), leading to damage to the optic nerve, which connects the eye to the brain.
 Any damage can cause partial or full blindness.